RetroDECK/ES-DE/USERGUIDE.md

 Whether to sort your favorite games above your other games in the gamelists.

+**Add star markings to favorite games**
+With this setting enabled, there is a star symbol added at the beginning of the game name in the gamelist views.
+It's strongly recommended to keep this setting enabled if the option to sort favorite games above non-favorites has been enabled.
+If not, favorite games would be sorted on top of the gamelist with no visual indication that they are favorites, which would be very confusing.

 **Gamelist filters**

 Activating or deactivating the ability to filter your gamelists.
 Can normally be left on.